AdroitAnandAI/Computer-Vision-Math-Magic-vs-AI/README.md

 **References**

-[1] Inversion Detection in Text Document Images.
-Hamid Pilevar, A. G. Ramakrishnan, Medical Intelligence and Language Engineering Lab, Department of Electrical Engineering, Indian Institute of Science, Bangalore (JCIS 2006)
+<br> [1] *Inversion Detection in Text Document Images.
+Hamid Pilevar, A. G. Ramakrishnan, Medical Intelligence and Language Engineering Lab, Department of Electrical Engineering, Indian Institute of Science, Bangalore (JCIS 2006)*
-[2] Shape Context: A new descriptor for shape matching and object recognition.
+<br> [2] *Shape Context: A new descriptor for shape matching and object recognition.
 Serge Belongie, Jitendra Malik and Jan Puzicha.
-Department of Electrical Engineering and Computer Sciences, University of California at Berkeley (NIPS 2000)
+Department of Electrical Engineering and Computer Sciences, University of California at Berkeley (NIPS 2000)*
-[3] Shape Matching and Object Recognition Using Shape Contexts.
+<br> [3] *Shape Matching and Object Recognition Using Shape Contexts.
 Serge Belongie, Jitendra Malik and Jan Puzicha.
-Computer Science Division, University of California at Berkeley (PAMI 2002)
+Computer Science Division, University of California at Berkeley (PAMI 2002)*